Drazzizzi/Plex-Discord-Media-Updates/README.md

 `lookback_period` = `24h` ~ Media added since this long ago will be listed.
 It can be configured to be a set amount of minutes, hours, days, or weeks.
 Format/Examples: `4m`, `3h`, `2d`, and `1w` are all separately available options that respectively correspond to 4 minutes, 3 hours, 2 days, and 1 week.

-> Note: Don't set this to be too long or some of the media in these lists will be skipped.
+> Note: Don't set this to be too long; if the lists contain enough titles to exceed discord's character limit, they will be truncated.

 ---